 Check out Dickinson's Information Security page, which offers advice on how to protect yourself from phishing, spam, identity theft, and more.
 It also provides links to anti-virus software, and explains how to secure your mobile devices.

-You may also want to take these preventative measures as recommended by the FBI's page on Social Networking:
+You may also want to take these preventative measures as recommended by the FBI's document on Social Networking: